twofishrec/jenkins-slave-pipeline/README.md

 This will build the image that can then be started using the docker compose file:

  ```$ docker-compose -f docker-compose-withdocker.yml up ```

+To Do
+Add Configuration to automatically install the Docker plugin to faciltate using slave images for builds.

+This plugin gets configured in the Cloud configuration tab.